rki-mf1/2023-Workshop-MISSIoN-Nanopore/README.md

-# Workshop Nanopore Bioinformatics
+# Disclaimer (delete this in your fork)

 **This is the main repository!** If you are planning a new workshop, fork this one and adjust everything you need in your forked repository.
-If you want to add new content or update existing tools/commands, consider to do these changes first into this main repository via a Pull Request and before you start working on your own workshop specifics!**
+If you want to add new content or update existing tools/commands, consider to do these changes first into this main repository via a Pull Request and before you start working on your own workshop specifics!

 Below, you find all content of this repository.
 Please also notice the placeholders "<...>" theat you should adjust!

+---

+# Workshop Nanopore Bioinformatics

 A practical introduction to <...> for <...> in the context of the <...> project.